Uncovering Rare Obesity®

 What support is available for results interpretation?

-Once you receive test results, geneticists are ready to help you interpret gene findings and answer any questions regarding results.
+Once you receive test results, geneticists are ready to help you interpret genetic findings and answer any questions regarding results.
 To speak with a geneticist, please contact PreventionGenetics at 1-844-513-3994 (Monday – Friday, 9am – 8pm ET).

 What support is available for my patients?

-Licensed, board-certified genetic counselors are available to provide your patients with both pre- and post-test complimentary genetic counseling.
+Board-certified genetic counselors are available to provide your patients with both pre- and post-test complimentary genetic counseling.
 Pre-test genetic counseling helps to set expectations by discussing the risks, benefits, and limitations of the testing and reviewing possible test results.
 Post-test genetic counseling focuses on a patient-friendly explanation of the results and their implications for your patient’s health, and prepares your patient for their conversation with you around medical management options.
 To schedule a phone or video appointment, patients may email support@metisgenetics.com or call 1-844-463-8474.

 What online support is available?